Alison Merrien win the Bowls World Cup final in Australia

 Guernsey's Alison Merrien has won the Bowls World Cup after beating New Zealand's world number one Jo Edwards 7-6 9-5 in the final in Australia.

-The triumph was revenge for Merrien, who lost to Edwards in the 2011 final and the 2010 semi-final.
+The triumph was revenge for Merrien, who and the 2010 semi-final.

 "I've played her quite a few times now and always been the bridesmaid, so it was nice to get one over her," Merrien told BBC Guernsey.